PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

 default template.

-        + Black-List: placeholder to be used in block rules and objects to override default template behavior
+        + Block: placeholder to be used in block rules and objects to override default template behavior

-        + White-List: placeholder to be used in permit rules and objects to override default template behavior
+        + Allow: placeholder to be used in permit rules and objects to override default template behavior

         + Custom-No-Decrypt: to be used in the decryption no-decrypt rule to